zhum/mate-gpu-applet/README.md

-# MATE GPU Applet
+# GPU Monitor Applet

-A comprehensive MATE desktop panel applet that monitors GPU performance with both text and graphical display modes.
+A comprehensive desktop panel applet that monitors GPU performance with both text and graphical display modes.
+Available for both MATE and Cinnamon desktop environments.

 ## Features